faridx82-sys/debian-router/README.md

 ## 🛠️ Prerequisites

 * A clean installation of **Debian 13 (Trixie)** (or similar distro tested with these versions of packages).
+* **An active internet connection** is required for the initial script run to download all necessary packages.
 * Two network interfaces (one for WAN, one for LAN).
 The script expects the virtual WAN interface to be `ppp0`.
 * The script must be run with **root privileges** (`sudo`).